1.1. Contact details for submission

 The Archives of Transport Editorial Board informs that any cases of unethical actions will be disclosed and exposed, including notifying the relevant institutions (employing institution, societies, associations of scientific editors, etc.).
 All manifestations of scientific misconduct, especially violations and breaches of ethics in science will be documented by the editors.

-3. Preparation of the article
+3. Preparation of the article submission

 3.1.
 Essential title page information